mayrmt/tutorial_block_preconditioning_in_4C/solid_mechanics/part_I.md

 </details>

 Now, run the example and watch the convergence behavior of the iterative solver.
-Study the influence of the following parameters on the number of GMRES iterations until convergence:
+Study the influence of the following parameters on the number of GMRES iterations and/or runtime  until convergence:

-- Configuration of the preconditioner (defined in `prec_solid_ifpack_Jacobi.xml`):
+- Configuration of the preconditioner:

   - Number of sweeps: `"relaxation: sweeps"`
   - Number of sweeps: `"relaxation: damping factor"`